-The amortization of acquired below-market leases is recorded as an adjustment to rental revenue on the Company's Consolidated Statements of Operations.
-The amortization of in-place leases and acquired above-market leases is recorded as an adjustment to depreciation and amortization expense on the Consolidated Statements of Operations.
+Intangible assets and intangible liabilities are recorded as separate components on the Company's Consolidated Balance Sheets.
+The amortization of acquired above-market and below-market leases is recorded as an adjustment to Rental Revenue on the Company's Consolidated Statements of Operations.
+The amortization of in-place leases is recorded to Depreciation and Amortization Expense on the Company's Consolidated Statements of Operations.

-The cost of buildings and improvements includes the purchase price of the Company's properties and any acquisition-related costs, along with any subsequent improvements to such properties.
-The Company's investments in real estate are stated at cost and are generally depreciated on a straight-line basis over the estimated useful lives of the assets as follows:
+The cost of buildings and improvements includes the purchase price of the Company's properties and any acquisition-related adjustments, along with any subsequent improvements to such properties.
+The Company's Investments in Real Estate are stated at cost and are generally depreciated on a straight-line basis over the estimated useful lives of the assets as follows:

 Description Depreciable Life

-Building and building improvement 40 years
+Building 40 years

-Land improvements 15
+Building, land and site improvements 15- 40 years

 Furniture, fixtures and equipment 3-7 years

 Lease intangibles Over lease term